grimreap124/empire-web/README.md

 PowerShell Empire Web utilizes the [Empire REST API Server](https://github.com/EmpireProject/Empire/wiki/RESTful-API).
 It is a web interface for using [PowerShell Empire](https://github.com/EmpireProject/Empire/).

+# Update

+- Empire Web is going under a complete redesign of user interface and usability.
+- Updated code will be pushed to dev branch in coming weeks.
+Stay tuned :)

 # Current version 2.0-dev

 - Added support for Empire v2.0